atal-dev-dhakal/Learning-React/README.md

 ## Day 4,5,6,7,8,9,10,11,12,13,14,15 - Got busy with other stuff.
 React became low in priority, especially because of research and interviews.

 ## Day 16 - Restarting
 - Took a while to gather everything up again.
 Did a task too.
-Now ready to continue the learning.
+Now ready to continue learning.
-- Got back to the same youtube tutorial.
+- Got back to the same YouTube tutorial.
 Create a new project too.
 All the learning will happen there.

 ## Day 17
+- index.html -> Only for root. | index.js -> Contains App component (renders this) and imports index.css. | App.js -> Contains other components.